 The first revenue service trial of the upgraded signalling system was conducted on 28 March 2017, during the last hour of passenger service.
-The trial continued gradually with full day tests on Sundays from 16 April 2017, followed by the full switchover to the new signalling system.
+The trial continued gradually with full day tests on Sundays from 16 April 2017, followed by the full switchover to the new signalling system from 28 May 2017.

 The sleeper replacement programme involves the replacement of the railway sleeper as timber sleepers are only designed to last for 15 to 25 years and must be replaced when signs of wear and tear are shown.
 About 188,000 sleepers along the 131km of tracks on the North-South and East-West Lines will be replaced with concrete sleepers in this programme, which have a lifespan of about 50 years.